How Much Does General Liability Insurance Cost in Maryland?

 Average General Liability Insurance Costs in Maryland by Industry

-General liability premiums in Maryland range from $30 per month for tech and IT businesses to $444 per month for construction and contracting.
-That 14.6x spread captures the pricing gap between office-based work and physical, on-site operations.
-Construction's exposure to bodily injury and property damage claims produces the highest premiums, while desk-based professional services carry minimal physical risk.
+Maryland general liability premiums go from $30 a month for tech and IT businesses to $444 a month for construction and contracting, which is a 14.6x difference between office-based work and physical, on-site operations.
+Construction's bodily injury and property damage exposure puts it at the top.
+Desk-based professional services carry minimal physical risk and sit at the bottom.

-Two industries with different operations, childcare services and food and beverage, share near-identical pricing at $169 per month.
-Both involve frequent customer or child interaction and elevated slip-and-fall exposure, which produces similar risk profiles for insurers.
+Two industries with different operations (childcare services and food and beverage) share near-identical pricing at $169 a month.
+Both involve frequent customer or child interaction and elevated slip-and-fall exposure, which produces similar risk profiles for insurers despite the operational differences.

-The table shows average monthly and annual costs by industry, along with each sector's percentage difference from the state average.
+The table shows average monthly and annual costs by industry and each sector's percentage difference from the state average:

 Data filtered by: